rocwg/note-kotlin/docs/12-Annotations-and-reflection.md

 As a demonstration of the use of annotations and reflection, we’re going to walk you through an implementation of a real-life project: a JSON serialization and deserialization library called JKid.
 The library uses reflection to access properties of arbitrary Kotlin objects at runtime and also to create objects based on data provided in JSON files.
 Annotations let you customize how specific classes and properties are serialized and deserialized by the library.

 ## 12.1 Declaring and applying annotations

-Xntaoitnosn lwaol uvq kr tasoiecsa aiddntoila tdataema dwjr s lrndctoieaa.
-Aog aaaetmdt zns nrdx dx scaseedc gp lstoo rzyr ewtv rdwj eursco vqax, urjw dlimcepo aslsc sflei, tv rs umitren, ingddneep kn ykw rdo antnniaoto cj nrofcgeuid.
+Annotations allow you to associate additional metadata with a declaration.
+The metadata can then be accessed by tools that work with source code, with compiled class files, or at runtime, depending on how the annotation is configured.

 ### 12.1.1 Applying annotations to mark declarations

-In Kotlin, to apply an annotation, you put its name, prefixed with the @ character, in the beginning of the declaration you’re annotating.
+In Kotlin, to apply an annotation, you put its name, prefixed with the `@` character, in the beginning of the declaration you’re annotating.
 You can annotate different code elements, such as functions and classes.

-For instance, if you’re using the kotlin.test library together with the JUnit framework (https://junit.org/junit5/), you can mark a test method with the @Test annotation:
+For instance, if you’re using the `kotlin.test` library together with the JUnit framework (https://junit.org/junit5/), you can mark a test method with the `@Test` annotation:

 ```kotlin
 import kotlin.test.*